 - England Navigation Act of 1651 prohibited foreign vessels engaging in coastal trade.

-- All colonial exports to Europe had to pass through English first and be re-exported to Europe.
+- All colonial exports to Europe had to pass through England first and then be re-exported to Europe.

-- Under British Empire, India restricted in buying from domestic industries and were forced to import salt from the UK.
-Protests against this salt tax, led to ‘Salt tax’ revolt led by Gandhi.
+- Under the British Empire, India was restricted in buying from domestic industries and were forced to import salt from the UK.
+Protests against this salt tax led to the ‘Salt tax revolt’ led by Gandhi.

-- Rise of protectionist policies following the great depression.
-With countries seeking to reduce imports and also reduce value of currency by leaving gold standard.
+- Rise of protectionist policies following the great depression; countries sought to reduce imports and also reduce the value of the currency by leaving the gold standard.

 - Undervaluation of currency. e.g. government buying foreign currency assets to keep the exchange rate undervalued and make exports more competitive.
 A criticism often levelled at China.

-- Government subsidy of industry for unfair advantage.
-Again China has been accused of offering too much subsidised investment for industry, leading to over supply of industries such as steel – meaning other countries struggle to compete.
+- Government subsidy of an industry for unfair advantage.
+Again China has been accused of offering state-supported subsidies for industry, leading to oversupply of industries such as steel – meaning other countries struggle to compete.

-- Surge of protectionist sentiment, e.g. tariffs on Chinese imports, and US policies to ‘Buy American.’
+- A surge of protectionist sentiment, e.g. US tariffs on Chinese imports, and US policies to ‘Buy American.’

 - Copyright theft